 To this day, it has been the best gift I have ever been given!

 The process took me hours and hours.
-Every time I took down a handmade ornament by one of my kids, I lost it.
+Everytime I took down a handmade ornament made by one of my kids, I lost it.

 Would I have three sons with me next Christmas?

 It was the hardest season of my life.
 I couldn’t eat.
 I couldn’t sleep unless I was right in the room with him.
 I worried about my other sons, too.
-Was I giving them the attention they needed?
+Were we giving them the attention they needed?
 How were they emotionally?